sueLan/suelan.github.io/source/_posts/20200515-react-native-anchor-point.md

   MatrixMath.multiplyInto(matrix, matrix, untranslate);
 }
 ```
+Here
-`reuseTranslate3dCommand`, in the [react-native source code](https://github.com/facebook/react-native/blob/a1ac2518a364ebcd3cc024a22229cadc1791e1c4/Libraries/Utilities/MatrixMath.js#L95), replace the 12th, 13th, 14th element in the matrix by parameters, z, y, z to achieve `translation` effect.
+-  `reuseTranslate3dCommand` in the [react-native source code](https://github.com/facebook/react-native/blob/a1ac2518a364ebcd3cc024a22229cadc1791e1c4/Libraries/Utilities/MatrixMath.js#L95), is to replace the 12th, 13th, 14th element in the matrix by parameters, z, y, z to achieve `translation` effect.

-This function called in [processTransform.js#L79](https://github.com/facebook/react-native/blob/a1ac2518a364ebcd3cc024a22229cadc1791e1c4/Libraries/StyleSheet/processTransform.js#L79), in which, RN generates a transform matrix based on `transform object` we provide.
+- `reuseTranslate3dCommand` is called in [processTransform.js#L79](https://github.com/facebook/react-native/blob/a1ac2518a364ebcd3cc024a22229cadc1791e1c4/Libraries/StyleSheet/processTransform.js#L79), in which, RN generates a transform matrix based on `transform object` we provide.
 [https://github.com/facebook/react-native/blob/a1ac2518a364ebcd3cc024a22229cadc1791e1c4/Libraries/StyleSheet/processTransform.js#L43]

 ### What `transformOrigin` does is to

 ```
 1. translate the view by x, y, z on the x-axis, y-axis, z-axis
 2. apply rotation